ciscoheat/dataclass/README.md

 ## Immutability

-A class can be made immutable, or at least shallow immutable (meaning that Arrays and such can still be modified), by marking it with `@immutable`.
-This will change all `public var` fields to `public var(default, null)`, and prevent internal changes to those.
+Previously, a class coulde be made immutable by marking it with `@immutable`.
+This has been deprecated, and the way to do it now is to use the [immutable](http://lib.haxe.org/p/immutable/) haxelib.
+Add it with `-lib immutable` and let your classes implement `Immutable` instead.

 ## Manual validation